jazzfan2/text2troff/README.md

 # Name: text2troff

 text2troff is the major part of a suite of programs consisting of:
-- text2troff - converts a flat text-file to TROFF text format by inserting requests and 'ms' macro commands.
+- text2troff - converts a plain-text-file to TROFF text format by inserting requests and 'ms' macro commands.
-- text2troff_table - converts tabulated lines in a flat text-file into TROFF formatted tables by inserting table requests.
+- text2troff_table - converts tabulated lines in a plain-text-file into TROFF formatted tables by inserting table requests.
 Is called by text2troff but can also be used stand-alone.
 - trofform - activates a chosen TROFF document format and deactivates any alternate document formats.
 Can process output from text2troff.

 # Description:

 ## text2troff
-text2troff is a bash script that uses a combination of awk and sed filters to convert a flat text-file into TROFF text format, by inserting TROFF request and 'ms' macro commands.
+text2troff is a bash script that uses a combination of awk and sed filters to convert a plain-text-file into TROFF text format, by inserting TROFF request and 'ms' macro commands.
 The result is sent to standard output, and can be processed further with available 'troff' tools with 'ms' macro package, preferrably GNU groff_ms(7), to produce typeset PostScript-, PDF-, HTML- or terminal ('nroff') output.